Jose-Monagas/Walmart-MERN-APP/Fallmart/README.md

 ![logo](https://i.imgur.com/y9opSIN.png)

-For When There's Shop Therapy, Theres always fallmart - Providing users a completely free and online shopping experience since 2023
+When shop therapy is it, there's fallmart - Providing users a completely free and online shopping experience since 2023
 ___
 # Table of Contents
 ___